fac-14/JEES-LOUISE/README.md

 # JEES-LOUISE

-Sorry BORING Readme another will follow.
+Sorry BORING Readme another one will follow.

 The following user stories were implemented:
 1) I can write any search term into a search box and hit submit